microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
   -f, --force              If --out flag is provided with the path to an existing file, overwrites that file -h, --help               lg:expand help
-  -i, --in=in              (required) .lg file or folder that contains .lg file.
+  -i, --in=in              (required) Folder that contains .lg file.
   -o, --out=out            Output file or folder name.
 If not specified stdout will be used as output -r, --recurse            Consider sub-folders to find .lg file(s) --all                    When set, all templates in the .lg file be expanded.